 Recorded Books Incorporated used to put on their cassette tapes that if you ever ran into any problems with tape, you should "place it in the palm of your hand and slap it smartly against a hard, flat surface."
 If that didn't work, and you could not "otherwise free the reels," then you could send it in for a free replacement.

-You don't have to tip the vending machine to get something dangling.
-A good few hits with one's shoulder is usually sufficient to dislodge something.
+Modern vending machines: A good few hits with one's shoulder is usually sufficient to dislodge something.
 The downside is that ramming one's shoulder into a piece of hard plastic can be quite painful.

 Capsule vending Machines like this◊ can usually be fixed by tapping between the lock and the turning knob.
 Over long periods of use, the path coins travel to engage the gears gets worn down.
 Tapping/punching said area can shift the coins over small imperfections in the path.
 Experienced users can usually tell how far the coin has traveled just by sound.
 Tapping/jiggling the entire machine sometimes works if the capsules are on the larger side(greater tendency to get stuck).
 They're designed to prevent free-play by tipping though, as there's a large spring which blocks the exit port unless you turn it the proper way.